-KYPD LOCKOUT OPT

-Keypad Lockout Options

-This section contains programming for the keypad lockout feature.
+KYPD LOCKOUT OPT (2) Keypad Lockout Options This section contains programming for the keypad lockout feature.
 After a programmed number of incorrect attempts to enter an access or installer's code the keypad will lockout, preventing the user from performing any function.
 A message "Keypad Lockout is Active" will be displayed for the lockout duration.
 See "KYPD LOCKOUT" under "PAR TOGGLES" to enable the keypad lockout feature on a partition.

-TOTAL BAD CODES (0)

-Enter the number of incorrect code entries (from 000 to 255) required to activate keypad lockout if the option is enabled.
+TOTAL BAD CODES Enter the number of incorrect code entries (from 000 to 255) required to activate keypad lockout if the option is enabled.
 See "PAR TOGGLES", "KYPD LOCKOUT" to enable the keypad lockout feature on a partition.
 The default setting is 005.
+LOCKOUT DURATION This section determines the number of minutes the keypad lockout will remain active for.
+Enter the duration of the keypad lockout.
+Valid entries are from 000 to 255.
+The default setting is 015.